 Developing an Effective Writing Process

-Developing an effective writing process is key to writing a truly great book.
+Developing an effective essay writing process is key to writing a truly great book.
 Some writers focus on individual characters, while others focus on the setting first.
 The ultimate goal is to bring everything together coherently and in a way that makes sense.
 Of course, you’re free to lure readers into drawing wrong conclusions only to surprise them at the right moment.